Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 What are the Key Technologies of AI?

-Machine learning, natural language processing, computer vision, generative AI and adaptive AI are key AI technologies driving AI advancements.
+Machine learning, natural language processing, computer vision, generative AI, and adaptive AI are key AI technologies that drive AI advancements.

 1. Machine Learning

 Machine learning enables machines to learn from data without explicit programming.
-Machine learning algorithms analyze large datasets, identify patterns, and make predictions.
-Machine learning is used in diverse applications, from fraud detection to self-driving cars.
+ML algorithms analyze large datasets, identify patterns, and make predictions.
+They are used in diverse applications, from fraud detection to self-driving cars.

 2. Natural Language Processing